 At the first step, it’s important to discover the type of person the business is looking for.
 This includes getting various stakeholders to outline their candidate expectations.
 If one hiring manager wants someone passive, while another wants someone dynamic to challenge expectations, deeper conversations need to happen.

-These differences in stakeholder expectations can be resolved by all stakeholders doing a short online Job Profile questionnaire.
+These differences in expectations can be resolved by all stakeholders doing a short online Job Profile questionnaire.
 The recruiter compares and compiles the answers to agree the “ideal Job Profile”.

 Sourcing Suitable Talent